elecomexp/api_iris_model/README.md

 ## Deployment

-The API is hosted on PythonAnywhere, making it accessible from any device with an internet connection.
+The API is hosted in https://elecomexp.pythonanywhere.com/, making it accessible from any device with an internet connection.

 ## Usage